• Skip to main content

 Head West to Wee Waa

-Home / Visit / Explore / Itineraries & Tours / Head West to Wee Waa
+Home / Visit / See & Do / Itineraries & Tours / Head West to Wee Waa

 If you are in Narrabri travel west along the Kamilaroi Highway 40km to Wee Waa to start this itinerary.
 Along the way you will see various crops filling the agricultural plains, such as cotton, wheat and canola depending on the time of the year.